-- No. The date changes every year however, it is always on the first Saturday in May.
+- No, but yes.
+The actual date changes each year, but the day stays the same.
+It is always on the first Saturday in May.

 Is there a Planned Ride/Route or Pr-Determined Meeting Point?